neto15cg/delivery/README.md

 # Delivery Challenge

-- Access the application statement at the [link](https://delivery-challenge.netlify.app/)
+- Access the application statement at the [link](https://delivery-challenge.netlify.app/) or [link](https://delivery-three.vercel.app/)

 ## Description